bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+**OBLITERATUS** is the most advanced open-source toolkit for understanding and removing refusal behaviors from large language models - and every single run makes it smarter.
+It implements abliteration - a family of techniques that identify and surgically remove the internal representations responsible for content refusal, without retraining or fine-tuning.
+The result: a model that responds to all prompts without artificial gatekeeping, while preserving its core language capabilities: https://github.com/elder-plinius/OBLITERATUS

 Odysseus.
 A self-hosted AI workspace - meant to be the self-hosted version of the UI experience you get from ChatGPT and Claude.
 But with more jank and fun.
 Running on your own hardware, with your own data - local-first, privacy-first, and no trojan: https://github.com/pewdiepie-archdaemon/odysseus

 Asm.
 One tool to manage every AI agent's skills.
 Stop juggling skill directories across Claude Code, Codex, Cursor, Windsurf, and 10+ other AI agents. **agent-skill-manager** (`asm`) gives you a single TUI and CLI to install, search, audit, and organize all your agent skills - everywhere: https://github.com/luongnv89/asm